+He also helped draft the county's

+strong oil and gas drilling ordinance, a

-Basin in Sandoval County, where there is an extremely high risk of pollution of groundwater due to the highly fractured geology.
-As the commission goes through the process of crafting an ordinance again.
-Katherine will give residents a voice in county decisions.
-Doña Ana County: Lynn Ellins, Shannon Reynolds and Karen Trujillo Lynn Ellins (District 1) proved to be a champion for voting rights during his tenure as county clerk from 2008 to 2016.
+Lynn Ellins (District 1) proved to be a champion for voting rights during his tenure as county clerk from 2008 to 2016.

+issues and said she would prioritize

+renewable energy, sustainable development and water conservation on the

 Ellins was the first clerk in the state to grant marriage licenses to same-sex couples and ran an efficient, transparent elections office.

 Ellins also committed to protecting Doña Ana County's natural resources as commissioner.
-He said among his top concerns were funding for law enforcement, affordable housing, flood mitigation and humane treatment of animals.
+He said among his top concerns were funding for law enforcement, affordable housing, flood mitiga-

+Rio Grande Sierran 6

+tion and humane treatment of animals.

 Shannon Revnolds (District 3) is an Air Force veteran who had good ideas for water conservation and protecting lands and wildlife as a commissioner.
 Karen Trujillo (District 5) is director of a teachers' learning alliance at New Mexico State University and an educator with more than 20 years' experience.
 Trujillo showed a depth of knowledge on local water issues and supports public lands and policy that protects our natural resources for future generations.